Micro- and Macro-Scenario Analysis in Financial Modeling

 Let’s say the previous business wants to identify three different ideal financial scenarios out of all the possibilities available to them.
 It is vitally important that the three different scenarios are fully vetted, and the strategic impact calculated prior to submitting the proposal to the board.

 To establish credibility in a boardroom, the analysis of both the ideal scenarios and the derivation of those scenarios must be reliable.
 Comparing scenarios and visualizing differences is a key factor in creating insightful dialogue around strategic directions.

-The ability to quickly compare scenarios is a requirement when performing scenario analysis.
-Without a tool that can dynamically compare scenario outputs, scenario analysis becomes static answers to what if questions.
+The ability to compare scenarios quickly is a requirement when performing scenario analysis.
+Without a tool that can dynamically compare scenario outputs, scenario analysis becomes static answers to what-if questions.